tesseract-ocr/tessdoc/TrainingTesseract.md

 **NOTE:** The `unicharset` file must be regenerated whenever `inttemp`, `normproto` and `pffmtable` are generated (i.e. they must **all** be recreated when the box file is changed) as they have to be in sync.

-## set\_unicharset\_properties (new in 3.03)
+## set\_unicharset\_properties

+*New in 3.03*

-A new tool and set of data files in 3.03 allow the addition of extra properties in the unicharset, mostly sizes obtained from fonts.
+This tool, together with a set of data files, allow the addition of extra properties in the unicharset, mostly sizes obtained from fonts.

 ```
 training/set_unicharset_properties -U input_unicharset -O output_unicharset --script_dir=training/langdata